Presidency of Javier Milei: Domestic policy

+Overview

-On 21 December 2023, Milei announced a large decree that become known in the media as "Megadecreto", a plan to modify a wide variety of economic regulations regarding the Argentine economy.
+On 21 December 2023, Milei announced a large decree that became known in the media as "Megadecreto", a plan to modify a wide variety of economic regulations regarding the Argentine economy.
 In a statement saying that he aims to lay "the foundations for the reconstruction of the Argentine economy and restore freedom and autonomy to individuals, removing the State from their shoulders", more than 300 regulations were set aside, including significant rent and labour market regulations.
 The decree is subject to approval by Congress, which was called for an extraordinary session to be held in the first months of 2024.

 The Milei government said it would not renew contracts for the more than 5000 public sector employees who were hired in 2023, while contracts for other government employees hired prior to 2023 will be reviewed.
 "The 2023 cutoff is apparently meant to target the practice of outgoing presidents padding the payrolls in their final year".
 Annual inflation stood at 211% when Milei took office in December 2023, and reached a peak of 289% in April 2024 before falling below 200% for the first time in a year in October 2024.
 Monthly inflation has come down from 25% in December 2023 to 8.8% in April 2024, more than expected, further dropping to 2.4% by February 2025, the lowest it had been in four years.

 In December 2023, Milei announced a repeal of Argentina's rent-control laws, which had been in place to stabilize the rent market but had resulted in a 45% drop in housing supply.
 Since then, Buenos Aires has experienced a 170% rise in housing availability and a 40% drop in real estate prices.
 The mortgage market has also seen a surge since deregulation, with the number of mortgages signed nationwide tripling between 2023 and 2024.

 On 10 January 2024, the IMF agreed to restart payouts to the Argentine treasury.
 Trade unions in Argentina have opposed Milei's policies, and the CGT called for a general strike on 24 January 2024.
 Milei has aimed to build up the central bank's foreign-exchange reserves by raising import and export taxes.

 In an interview published on 31 March 2024, Milei emphasised his continued plans to dollarise the economy, but saying that the plans are delayed to after the 2025 Argentine legislative election.

-During the first six months of his presidency, poverty rates increased from 41.7% to 52.9%, briefly peaking at 57.4% in the end of January 2024.
+During the first six months of his presidency, poverty rates increased from 41.7% to 52.9%, briefly peaking at 57.4% at the end of January 2024.
 By the end of 2024 the government estimated that poverty would be near 38.9%, below the 41.4% left by the government of Alberto Fernández.
-Conversely, the poverty rate in the third quarter is estimated at 49.9% by the Catholic University of Argentina, and 36.8% by the Torcuato Di Tella University.
-By the second semester of 2024, poverty levels have fallen sharply to 38%, the lowest since 2022.
+Conversely, the poverty rate in the third quarter was estimated at 49.9% by the Catholic University of Argentina, and 36.8% by the Torcuato Di Tella University.
+By the second semester of 2024, poverty levels fell sharply to 38%, the lowest since 2022.